-Yorkshire terriers are all born with floppy ears.
-They will remain so until they have developed the necessary muscle strength at the base of the ear in order to allow them to stand erect.
+All Yorkshire terriers are born with floppy ears — and they'll stay this way until they've developed the necessary muscle strength at the base of the ear in order to allow them to stand erect.
 Yorkie ears typically start to stand up between 3 to 6 months of age and it might even happen in stages, with one ear rising before the other.

 Video of the Day

 Tips for Yorkie ears

 Try to be patient when it comes to your Yorkie ears and their ability to stand tall.
 Alas, some Yorkshire terrier puppies may take longer than others for their ears to become erect and Yorkies with profuse hair or overly large ears may be destined to sport the floppy look for life.
 Still, you might try and help your Yorkie to build muscle to prop up his ears.
 The trick: Massage the base of the dog's ears or try shaving some of the hair around them to reduce excess weight.

 You can't fool Mother Nature, or so the saying goes — and the same is true with Yorkie ears.
 Some pet owners even resort to folding and then taping their dogs' ears with gauze and a bandage but this method isn't a guarantee.
 In fact, you could end up hurting your pet with a wrap that's too tight.
 Your best bet is to accept the fact that your Yorkie's ears may be destined to flop over because of his genetic makeup.

 And unless you had planned to show your dog in canine club events (for these types of competitions, your dog must adhere to the breed standard with properly shaped, erect ears), know that your puppy is perfectly fine with a bent style.
 This particular shape doesn't affect an animal's hearing and the look is rather cute, too.
 Owning a floppy-eared Yorkie means you may never make it to the show ring, but you'll still have a lovable pet.